huynguyennovem/flutter-google-codelabs-tool/README.md

 ### Introduction
-An opensource and a tool project that helps GDG organizers/Flutter trainers to perform operations the result of online codelabs event attendees.
+An opensource tool project which helps GDG organizers/Flutter trainers to parse result of online codelabs result.

+### How to use this tool
+1.

 ### Packages & plugins
 - `flutter_adaptive_scaffold`: Adaptive layout with navigation menu (drawer, bottom bar).
 Using as main layout for this project